hairong-wang/OnPoint/README.md

 ### Step2: Prepare and Preprocess
 #### - Download dataset
-Download the dataset you want to use for finetuning The datasets used in this project are:
+Download the dataset you want to use for finetuning.
+The datasets used in this project are:
 - **The [Squad dataset](https://rajpurkar.github.io/SQuAD-explorer/) is used in this proeject.**
 - **The manual sampled and labeled AmazonQA and preprocessed dataset is available [here]**